Dream Chronicles: The Book of Air: Gameplay

 One of the biggest improvements The Book of Air has over its predecessors is a system of hints for locating difficult items.
-Although it is still possible to get hung up on some of the game's more taxing brainteasers, players will no longer find themselves stuck trying to find items thanks to a recharging magnifying glass 'hint power' that can be used to reveal an object's location.
-But if there are not any, the power of hints is not used.
+Although it is still possible to get hung up on some of the game's more taxing brainteasers, players will no longer find themselves stuck trying to find items thanks to a recharging magnifying glass 'hint power' that can be used to reveal an object's location, but if there are not any, the power of hints is not used.
 There are two difficulty modes to play, Casual and Challenge.
 Each mode has the same puzzles but their complexities are different.
 At the beginning, the game offers players the option to play in either Casual or Challenge Mode, and if they want the game to offer the slightest bit of resistance they would pick the former.
 While Casual Mode offers simpler puzzles and the ability to skip them if players get stuck long enough, Challenge Mode offers slightly harder puzzles, but will not let players skip any.
 Players cannot change the difficulty once they have chosen it.

-Unlike three previous games, Dream Chronicles’ feature factor called Dream Jewels come with five special powers.
-Now they can be used to decode fairy words ("Decipher"), make hidden fairy things visible ("Reveal"), transmute gold into wood ("Transmute"), illuminate dark rooms ("Illuminate"), and create thunder or rain ("Thunder").
-In order to activate Dream Jewels, players need to fill them with Dream Pieces which are thrown throughout.
-And they can also use the "hint power" to find Dream Pieces.
+The Book of Air features Dream Jewels that come with five special powers.
+They can be used to decode fairy words ("Decipher"), make hidden fairy things visible ("Reveal"), transmute gold into wood ("Transmute"), illuminate dark rooms ("Illuminate"), and create thunder or rain ("Thunder").
+In order to activate Dream Jewels, players need to fill them with Dream Pieces which are thrown throughout, and they can also use the "hint power" to find Dream Pieces.
 At the end of the game, players earn a high score.
-The faster how players can complete the game, the more Dream Jewels and Dream Pieces they can find, the fewer times they skip puzzles, the better score they will earn.
+The faster how players can complete the game, the more Dream Jewels and Dream Pieces they can find, and the fewer times they skip puzzles, the better score they will earn.
 When players play again under the same name, some of the key items themselves will be in different places the second times around.